-- a) Study credits: a minimum of 48 and a maximum of 60.
-48 credits may be earned for completing the compulsory and compulsory elective courses of the operational curriculum.
-Subject to participation in master courses run by a lecturer of another DS, an additional 12 study credits may be earned. - b) Research credits: 15 credits per semester, a total of 60 credits. - c) Teaching credits: 3 credits per semester, a total of 12 credits.
-In a given semester, teaching credits may be earned by teaching a 2-hour course each week, running a course at a college of advanced studies or performing teaching assistant activities of equivalent duration (e.g. developing teaching materials, marking homework assignments, compiling examination questions, invigilating exams), by acting as a supervisor of and/or evaluating theses and papers submitted to the competition staged by the Students' Scientific Association, or by mentoring. - (5) Number of credits that may be earned in the Communication Science Doctoral Track: - a) Study credits: a minimum of 48 and a maximum of 60 credits.
-In addition to the compulsory and compulsory elective courses included in the operational curriculum, further credits may be earned by participating in the master courses run by another DS's lecturer. - b) Research and publication credits: a minimum of 48 and a maximum of 60 credits (of which minimum 48 research credits).
-Research credits can be earned for a favourable supervisory assessment of the work plan (max 8 credits per semester) and other activities specified in Annex 2.
-Publication credits are calculated in accordance with the scoring rules set out in the UDR.
-Research credits shall not be granted for publications published before the start of the doctoral studies, however they will be calculated in the publication points necessary for the defence.
-Credits, however, may be granted for publications published in a postponed semester, in the subsequent semester - c) Teaching credits: a minimum of 6 and a maximum of 18 credits.
-Teaching credits may be awarded for the activities listed in Annex 2. - (6) For calculating research and teaching credits the main rule to be applied is 30 working hours = 1 credit (certified by research project leader/subject coordinator). - (7) In both tracks, research credits for a specific semester can be earned in accordance with the following criteria: - a) Submission of work plan for the given semester upon consultation with the supervisor, within 30 days of the commencement of the study period.
-The work plan should include the following: research activity planned for the semester (along with the schedule); any problems arising during research, support expected from the supervisor, expected results of research (e.g. publication, conference presentation). - b) Submission of half-yearly report 2 weeks before the end of the examination period.
-The half-yearly report covers the following: description of the research activity carried out during the semester, progress in doctoral research, research and publication achievements (e.g. participation in conference, publications), teaching activity, assessment of working relationship with the supervisor, any personal or material problems and any assistance required to address them.

-- c) Favourable assessment from the supervisor.
-A supervisory assessment is deemed favourable if the supervisor confirms regular consultations and progress made by the student. - d) Presentation held at the research forum. - (8) Teaching credits can be earned for teaching activity (running a course) at another domestic or foreign accredited higher education institution subject to a written request submitted to the Track Director before the start of the semester and subsequent approval, as well as satisfactory documentary evidence of the performed activity within 2 weeks of completing the study period.
+- c) Teaching credits: a minimum of 6, a maximum of 18.
+The credit value of a weekly teaching activity of two (2) hours [one (1) timeslot] recorded in Neptun shall be six credits if a 100% participation rate is certified, the credit value of documented job shadowing or organisation of education during one (1) semester shall be two (2) credits.
+For teaching-like activities, in semesters 2-4 a maximum of one teaching and one education organisation block may be taken each semester.
+In the case of teaching credits, teaching/demonstrator activities shall be coordinated at the beginning of the semester and certified by the entrsuting person (eg. the competent head of institute) at the end of the semester.
+Credits shall be approved in Neptun by the Track Director. - (5) In both tracks, research credits for a specific semester can be earned in accordance with the following criteria: - a) Submission of work plan for the given semester upon consultation with the supervisor, within 30 days of the commencement of the study period.
+The work plan should include the following: research activity planned for the semester (along with the schedule); any problems arising during research, support expected from the supervisor, expected results of research (e.g. publication, conference presentation). - b) Submission of semestrial report 2 weeks before the end of the examination period.
+The semestrial report covers: the description of the research activity carried out during the semester, progress in doctoral research, research and publication achievements (e.g. participation in conference, publications), teaching activity, assessment of working relationship with the supervisor, any personal or material problems and any assistance required to address them. - c) Favourable assessment from the supervisor.
+A supervisory assessment is deemed favourable if the supervisor confirms regular consultations and progress made by the student. - d) Presentation held at the research forum. - e) Participation in a thesis proposal discussion or public defence at least once each semester. - (6) Teaching credits can also be earned for teaching activity (running a course) at another domestic or foreign accredited higher education institution subject to a written request submitted to the Track Director before the start of the semester and subsequent approval, as well as satisfactory documentary evidence of the performed activity within 2 weeks of completing the study period.

-6. Programme requirements, credits in the research and dissertation phase
+Programme requirements, credits in the research and dissertation phase 6. §

 - (1) The doctoral students may enter the research and dissertation phase upon fulfilling the requirements of the study and research phase and passing the comprehensive examination.
 The relevant decision is to be taken by the UDC.
 The research and dissertation phase comprises four semesters during which a total of 120 credits must be completed.
-This phase is concluded with the absolutorium (final certificate). - (2) The research and dissertation phase may be interrupted, suspended without giving reasons, for no more than two semesters (unless the doctoral student has taken this opportunity before). - (3) Credits that may be earned in the Sociology Doctoral Track: - a) During the first three semesters of the research and dissertation phase, 27 research credits and 3 teaching credits must be acquired in each semester.
-The conditions of credit acquisition are the same as those listed in paragraphs (3) and (5)-(7) of Section 5 above. - b) During the final semester of the research and dissertation phase, 30 publication credits must be earned.
-Scholarly publications and conference presentations related to doctoral studies and research may be recognised for the purposes of publication credits. - (4) Credits that may be earned in the Communication Science Doctoral Track: - a) In the Communication Science doctoral track, a minimum of 100 research credits must be earned, including 30 credits for publication activity.
-The conditions of credit acquisition are the same as those listed in paragraphs (4)-(6) of Section 5 above, with the following adaptations: - i) 10 credits per semester can be awarded for research activity certified by the supervisor; - ii) The doctoral student shall report on his/her progress at a research forum at the end of each semester, thereby earning 2 credits; 20 credits may be granted for successfully defending the thesis proposal. - b) For teaching and education-organisational activity, a maximum of 24 credits may be awarded.
-The rules for credit calculation are the same as those specified in Section 5 (4) above.
+This phase is concluded with the absolutorium (final certificate). - (2) The research and dissertation phase may be interrupted, suspended without giving reasons, for no more than two semesters (unless the doctoral student has taken this opportunity before). - (3) Credits available in the Sociology Doctoral Track: - a) research credits: 25 credits per semester, a total of 100 credits.
+Research credits are fixed for each semester (25 credits per semester) and are linked to the technical subjects taken in Neptun.
+In the case of overachievement, additional credits cannot be counted towards either the current semester or another semester.
+The conditions of credit acquisition are the same as those listed in 5(5) above.